Permanent Firefighter Recruitment FAQs

-Does training in the NSW Rural Fire Service or other emergency services such as SES help?
+Does training in the NSW Rural Fire Service (RFS) or other emergency services such as NSW State Emergency Service (SES) help?

-Previous experience and qualifications related to community work may enhance a candidate’s performance at interview, but does not guarantee they will be more competitive or gain employment with Fire & Rescue NSW.
+Previous experience and qualifications related to community work may enhance a candidate’s performance at interview, but does not guarantee they will be more competitive or gain employment with FRNSW.

-Do you have any study booklets to help prepare for the online assessments?
+Do you have any study information or other resources to help prepare for the online assessments?

 There is no need to study for the assessments.
 However, candidates may wish to view websites that offer insights into cognitive aptitude and psychometric testing, including https://app.revelian.com/contact.cfm

 Do you have guidelines to help prepare for the Physical Aptitude Test (PAT)?

 Do you have any guidelines to help prepare for the interview?

-You can download a copy of the Preparing for Interview Guide from the Fire & Rescue NSW website.
+Yes.
+You can download a copy of the Preparing for Interview Guide (PDF).
 The guide will give you a greater understanding of the interview process and how best to prepare.

 Do I have to pay for any of the recruitment selection testing?

-The majority of stages in the recruitment process are managed by Fire & Rescue NSW however candidates will need to pay for the following should they be progressed fully along the recruitment process:
+The majority of stages in the recruitment process are managed by FRNSW.
+However, candidates will need to pay for the following, should they be progressed fully along the recruitment process: